Jona-m/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Adding execution permission to the owner, group owner and other user
+Setting the permission to the file hello